-Chief Constable Mike Veale has set out his operational policing needs, so I am now in a position to share with you my estates strategy for the next five years and beyond.
+Wiltshire Police has set out its operational policing needs, so I am now in a position to share with you my estates strategy for the next five years and beyond.

 The aim is to see the cost of running the Force’s HQ and other buildings reduced by 20 per cent by 2021.
-But it is important to say that this project is driven not by austerity but by efficiency.
+But it is important to say that this project is driven by efficiency rather than austerity.

 We need to recognise that doing things the way we have always done them is not efficient or effective.
 This is about being more efficient with the public’s money.

 The strategy will involve a major investment at several key locations to provide buildings fit for 21st Century policing.

 There will be CPT hubs at the following locations: